meeschka/DandDice/README.md

   ### Credits
   Vaults and it's associated variants were created by Jerry Holkins of Penny Arcade.
 Additional variants and specific ruleset were based on [this subreddit discussion](https://www.reddit.com/r/TheCTeam/comments/7ia630/giants_and_halflings_pickpocket_and_vaults/).
-  The 3D Dice Roller was created using [threejs-dice](https://github.com/byWulf/threejs-dice) by byWulf, based on original code by Anton Natarov and provided for free at his [website](http://www.teall.info/2014/01/online-3d-dice-roller.html).
+  The 3D Dice Roller was created using Anton Natarov's [free dice roller](http://www.teall.info/2014/01/online-3d-dice-roller.html).
   Vault graphics are from the (open source illustration kit by Vijay Verma)[https://illlustrations.co/].

+### TO DO
+Make reset button disappear during rolling add modal with complete rules overview remove crowbar option once you've rolled for the house in round 4 update text on win condition with houseroll and playerroll fix it so that there is always at least one button present move on to next round button should automatically throw for the house